Ḫilakku: The 6th century BC

-Hilakku continued to exist as an independent state in southeastern Anatolia under the rule of a native dynasty in the 6th century BC.
+Ḫilakku continued to exist as an independent state in southeastern Anatolia under the rule of a native dynasty in the 6th century BC.
 The Ancient Greeks borrowed the name of Ḫilakku, under the form of Kilikia (Κιλικία; Cilicia), to designate this state, thus extending the name of Ḫilakku to the whole of the territories of both Ḫilakku and Ḫiyawa.

 This state was a continuation of older Ḫilakku, and the Greek designation of Kilikia extended the use of the name of the state of Ḫilakku to the territory of both Ḫilakku and its neighbour Ḫiyawa.
 This naming convention arose out of an expansion of Ḫilakku through the annexation of Ḫiyawa, which expanded Cilicia's borders until the Euphrates, which formed its border with Armenia.
 As a result, Ḫiyawa's name disappeared after 555 BC, and its territory was known as part of Kilikia to the Greeks, while the city of Tarsus became the capital of this expanded Ḫilakku.

-To the north, this Cilician kingdom reached the Halys river, which flowed through its territory, and in the east the border between Cilicia and Syria was located at Posideion.
+To the north, this Cilician kingdom reached the Halys river, which flowed through its territory, and in the east, the border between Cilicia and Syria was located at Posideion.

-Meanwhile, the Neo-Assyrian period distinction between Ḫilakku and Ḫiyawa was preserved in the Greek designation for the two sections of Cilicia: Kilikia Trakheia (Κιλικία Τραχεία; Cilicia Aspera) corresponded to Ḫilakku, while Kilikia Pedias (Κιλικία Πεδιάς; Cilicia Campestris) corresponded to Ḫiyawa.
+Meanwhile, the Neo-Assyrian period distinction between Ḫilakku and Ḫiyawa was preserved in the Greek designation for the two sections of Cilicia: Kilikia Trakheia (Κιλικία Τραχεῖα; Cilicia Aspera) corresponded to Ḫilakku, while Kilikia Pedias (Κιλικία Πεδιάς; Cilicia Campestris) corresponded to Ḫiyawa.
+Thus, the older state of Hilakku had become the core of the Classical kingdom of Cilicia.

 The earliest recorded ruler of the kingdom of Cilicia in Greek sources was Syennesis I, who, according to the Ancient Greek historian Herodotus of Halicarnassus, mediated in 585 BC the peace treaty which followed the end of the conflict which had opposed the Lydian and Median empires.
 The reason why Syennesis I mediated this peace treaty might have been because his kingdom had grown in territory significantly after annexing the Tabalian region following the end of the Neo-Assyrian Empire but before 585 BC, due to which the Halys flowed through Cilicia.

 Herodotus of Halicarnassus also claimed that the Cilicians and the Lycians were the only peoples of Anatolia who had not been conquered by the Lydian king Croesus.
 However, it is unknown whether this means that the Cilicians and Lycians were able to resist the Lydian conquest, or whether Croesus did not find any interest in annexing them.
 As a result, Cilicia was the last Neo-Hittite state which still existed in the period preceding the rise of the Achaemenid Empire.